ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## Acceptance Processing

-The parent, upon receiving a signal or detecting through polling that the child desires to have its delegation updated, SHOULD run a series of tests to ensure that updating the parent zone will not create or exacerbate any problems with the child zone.
+The Registrar, upon receiving a signal or detecting through polling that the child desires to have its delegation updated, SHOULD run a series of tests to ensure that updating the parent zone will not create or exacerbate any problems with the child zone.
 The basic tests SHOULD include:

-  - checking that the child zone is is properly signed as per the parent DNSSEC policy
+  - checking that the child zone is is properly signed as per the Registrar and parent DNSSEC policy
   - if updating the DS record, checking that the child CDS RRset references a KSK which is present in the child DNSKEY RRset and signs the CDS RRset
   - ensuring all name servers in the apex NS RRset of the child zone agree on the apex NS RRset and CDS RRset contents

-The parent operator SHOULD NOT make any changes to the DS RRset if the child name servers do not agree on the CDS/CDNSKEY content.
+The Registrar SHOULD NOT make any changes to the DS RRset if the child name servers do not agree on the CDS/CDNSKEY content.

 A> [NOTE: Do we need a new section in the DPS for the CDS management policy A> [@RFC6841]?]

-Parents MAY require compliance with additional tests, particularly in the case of establishing a new chain of trust, such as:
+Registrars MAY require compliance with additional tests, particularly in the case of establishing a new chain of trust, such as:

   - checking that all child name servers to respond with a consistent CDS/CDNSKEY RRset for a number of queries over an extended period of time